-- The timing of substantive procedures may need to be modified.
-The auditor may conclude that performing substantive testing at or near the period end better addresses an assessed risk of material misstatement due to fraud.
-The auditor may conclude that, given the assessed risks of intentional misstatement or manipulation, audit procedures to extend audit conclusions from an interim date to the period end would not be effective.
-In contrast, because an intentional misstatement for example, a misstatement involving improper revenue recognition may have been initiated in an interim period, the auditor may elect to apply substantive procedures to transactions occurring earlier in or throughout the reporting period. - The extent of the procedures applied reflects the assessment of the risks of material misstatement due to fraud.
+• The extent of the procedures applied reflects the assessment of the risks of material misstatement due to fraud.
 For example, increasing sample sizes or performing analytical procedures at a more detailed level may be appropriate.
 Also, automated tools and techniques may enable more extensive testing of electronic transactions and account files.
 Such techniques can be used to select sample transactions from key electronic files, to sort transactions with specific characteristics, or to test an entire population instead of a sample.
 They may also be used to identify unusual entries or outliers that do not follow the auditor's expectations.

-As described in ISA (UK) 53021c it is important that samples intended to be representative of the population, or a segment of the population, are selected appropriately and not in a way that would exclude particular elements of the population or segment from the possibility of being tested.
+As described in ISA (UK) 530^{21c} it is important that samples intended to be representative of the population, or a segment of the population, are selected appropriately and not in a way that would exclude particular elements of the population or segment from the possibility of being tested.

 - A38.
 If the auditor identifies a risk of material misstatement due to fraud that affects inventory quantities, examining the entity's inventory records may help to identify locations or items that require specific attention during or after the physical inventory count.
 Such a review may lead to a decision to observe inventory counts at certain locations on an unannounced basis or to conduct inventory counts at all locations on the same date. - A39.
 The auditor may identify a risk of material misstatement due to fraud affecting a number of accounts and assertions.
 These may include asset valuation, estimates relating to specific transactions (such as acquisitions, restructurings, or disposals of a segment of the business), and other significant accrued liabilities (such as pension and other post-employment benefit obligations, or environmental remediation liabilities).
 The risk may also relate to significant changes in assumptions relating to recurring estimates.
 Information gathered through obtaining an understanding of the entity and its environment may assist the auditor in evaluating the reasonableness of such management estimates and underlying judgments and assumptions.
-A retrospective review of similar management judgments and assumptions applied in prior periods may also provide insight about the reasonableness of judgments and assumptions supporting management estimates (see also paragraphs A46-A47).
+A retrospective review of similar management judgments and assumptions applied in prior periods may also provide insight about the reasonableness of judgments and assumptions supporting management estimates (see also paragraphs A46-A47). - A40.
+Examples of possible audit procedures to address the assessed risks of material misstatement due to fraud, including those that illustrate the incorporation of an element of unpredictability, are presented in Appendix 2.
+The appendix includes examples of responses to the auditor's assessment of the risks of material misstatement resulting from both fraudulent financial reporting, including fraudulent financial reporting resulting from revenue recognition, and misappropriation of assets.